VikashChoudahry/users-view-by-product/README.md

 2. /GET?isUnique
     Specify, if you need unique users who visited or all users.

-Note: Postman collection has been shared.
+Note: Postman collection has been added (UsersViewsByProduct.postman_collection.json).